-When I visited the Team's admin office towards the end of my first week, I was shown an enormous backlog of mail addressed to the Team from members of the public asking for information about the Red Arrows.
-It appeared that no-one was responsible for answering the letters and the admin clerks were fully occupied with normal squadron administration.
-The backlog, much of it unopened, stretched back several months.
+When I visited the Red Arrows admin office for the second time, towards the end of my first week, I was shown an enormous pile of mail addressed to the Team from members of the public asking for information about the Red Arrows.
+It appeared that no-one was responsible for answering the letters and, in any case, the admin clerks were fully occupied with normal squadron administration.
+The backlog of mail from the public, much of it unopened, stretched back several months.
 Being generous by nature, I assumed that the Team Leader and Team Manager must have been unaware of this backlog.

-Any visitors to the Teams’ HQ were escorted by two young ladies, one with an arm in plaster and the other with a leg in plaster.
+Any visitors to the Teams’ HQ had been, up until my arrival, escorted by two young ladies, one with an arm in plaster and the other with a leg in plaster.
 The ladies were student officers from the RAF College at Cranwell who had been injured during their initial officer training.
 Injured students, not always female of course, were withdrawn from formal training until they were fully fit again.
-As a temporary measure they were moved onto the Medical and Special Holding Flight which was, inevitably, known colloquially as MASH Flight, a term hated, and eventually proscribed, by the College authorities.
-Those two young ladies were, perhaps unsurprisingly, very keen on their job at the Red Arrows and they obviously enjoyed the relaxed atmosphere amongst the pilots well away from the strict discipline of the RAF College.
-However, I considered that using damaged student officers with plastered limbs to host public visitors gave out the wrong message.
-By the time those ladies were fit enough to resume their training at Cranwell, I had made alternative arrangements.
+As a temporary measure, they were moved onto the Medical and Special Holding Flight which was, inevitably, known colloquially as MASH Flight, a term hated, and eventually proscribed, by the College authorities.
+Those two young ladies were, understandably, very keen on their job at the Red Arrows; they obviously enjoyed the relaxed atmosphere amongst the pilots well away from the strict discipline of the RAF College.
+However, I considered that using damaged student officers with plastered limbs to host public visitors gave out the wrong message to the public.
+By the time those ladies were fit enough to resume their officer training at Cranwell, I had made alternative arrangements.

-It appeared to me that even 25 years after their first performance the Team did not have a policy about public relations.
-PR was something that happened at major air displays during the summer when the Red Arrows and their aircraft were operating from the same airfield as the display; then PR consisted of pilot's chatting to punters and autographing their programmes and gizzits but little else.
-The Team Manager, Red 10, was the obvious man to deal with the media at public displays because he was the red-suited Commentator and safety man and, therefore, had to be present at every display.
-The Commandant had told me during my initial interview that I was not expected to travel to any of the displays, not because there was no requirement for publicity, but because there was no money in the budget to pay for my travel and subsistence.
-I was actually quite relieved when he told me that; much as I had always enjoyed watching the Red Arrows perform, I certainly had no wish to spend most of the display season away from base.
+It was already clear to me that, even 25 years after their first performance, the Team did not have a policy about public relations.
+PR was something that happened at major air displays during the summer when the Red Arrows and their aircraft were operating from the same airfield as the display.
+On those occasions, PR consisted of one or two red-suited pilots chatting to punters and autographing their programmes and gizzits, but little else.
+The Team Manager, Red 10, was the obvious man to deal with the media at public displays where the Team did not land, because he was the red-suited Commentator and safety man and, therefore, had to be present at every display.